sebotic/wikidataBots/genes/human/README.md

-# README #
+# ProteinBoxBot: Adding and Updating genes #

-This repository contains the proteinBoxBots.
-ProteinBoxBots aim at enriching WikiData with Molecular life science databases (e.g. Entrez, Ensembl, Disease ontology, etc).
+This folder contains the different python scripts used to add, edit and update human genes in WikiData.